IFRS 17 Challenges – Part 2

 What makes the slice and dice functionality of Systemorph’s solution so valuable?

 In one of our PoCs the very first attempt to look at IFRS 17 results (according to what they thought the optimal UoA definition would be) was far from any expectations.
 It was therefore crucial to rethink the UoA definition and compare alternative approaches.
 Fortunately, our client was in the privileged position of being able produce expected cashflows and actuals at policy level.
 The exercise was to find the best grouping of policies compliant with the standard principles, which would decrease the number of onerous UoAs.
 After a few iterations, and using the capabilities of Systemorph’s IFRS 17 solution, they found the UoA grouping fulfilling all their requirements.
 By the end of the PoC our client was very satisfied with the results and could proceed with developing their IFRS 17 methodology.

 You might believe that after the methodology is defined, you are ready for 2022.
 But have you thought about the business process and governance?
 IFRS 17 isn’t just about finding the right methodology.
 From a compliance perspective, it must be clear who is responsible for the calculation and who is signing off.
 Ultimately, it’s a matter of traceability and transparency.

 Want to learn more about business processes and versioning around IFRS 17?

-Register for the whole article series!
+Read the whole IFRS 17 article series!